gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

         return nll
 ```

 After training for `500` epochs, with a batch size of `16`, and a static learning rate of `1e-2`, the model converges quickly to a stable solution (see Figure 1).
+These hyperparameters were chosen fairly arbitrarily and based on the smooth shape of the loss curve, I doubt additional hyperparameter tuning would yield significant improvements.

 <figure id="figure3">
   <img src="https://storage.googleapis.com/cgme/blog/posts/distrust-amazon-reviews/loss-curve.png?cache=1" width="450">